AhmedElbadry/CompilersSemesterProject/README.md

 To run the lexer on an input file good1.cl

-`java -cp "classes;dep/antlr-4.7.2-complete.jar" Lex good1.cl`
+`java -cp "classes;dep/antlr-4.7.2-complete.jar" TestLexr good1.cl`

 To run the parser on an input file good1.cl

+`java -cp "classes;dep/antlr-4.7.2-complete.jar" TestParser good1.cl`

+To run the codegenerator on an input file good1.cl

-`java -cp "classes;dep/antlr-4.7.2-complete.jar" Parse good1.cl`
+`java -cp "classes;dep/antlr-4.7.2-complete.jar" TestCodegen good1.cl`

 ### Phase 1 The Lexer:
 In this phase, we created a lexical analyzer (scanner) using antlr as lexical analyzer generator.